 - Certification Maintenance: Offered by the American Institute of Certified Planners (AICP), this program aims to help maintenance planners upgrade their knowledge and skills to current industry best practices.

 Institutions, such as TPC Training, offer training programs and seminars for maintenance planners.

 How Much Money Does a Maintenance Planner Make?

-Maintenance planners earn an average of $30 per hour, according to ZipRecruiter.
+In 2020, maintenance planners earned an average of $30 per hour, according to ZipRecruiter.
 However, maintenance planners in cities such as San Francisco, Fremont, and San Jose earn higher than the national average.

 What Tools Does a Maintenance Planner Need?

 Maintenance planners plan and, in some cases, schedule maintenance tasks.
 They must be comfortable using CMMS software and adapting to new technologies.
 They also must have report writing skills, as they periodically present reports to maintenance supervisors and managers.

 What Challenges Do Most Maintenance Planners Face?